vitowong0/SetmoreRevampExpo/README.md

 ## Installation
 We are using React Native with Expo for cross-platform functionality.
 We set up our app using the instructions for _Expo Go Quickstart_.

-Follow the documentation here: https://reactnative.dev/docs/environment-setup
+Follow the documentation here, although it's not necessary to run our app: https://reactnative.dev/docs/environment-setup

 ## Usage
+1. Download the _Expo Go_ app from your phone's App Store.
+A login is **not** required for this to work.

-1. Clone this repo onto your local machine.
+2. Clone this repo onto your local machine.

-2. In your IDE of choice, we used Visual Studio Code, `cd` into `./SetmoreRevampExpo`.
+3. In your terminal, `cd` into `SetmoreRevampExpo`, and then again into `cd SetmoreRevampExpo`.
+(Sorry I goofed the cloning).
 To ensure you're in the right place, when you run `pwd`, you should get: `whatever/SetmoreRevampExpo/SetmoreRevampExpo`.

-2. Open a new terminal of your choice within your IDE and run `npx expo start`.
-Assuming you followed the above environment setup documentation, Expo should begin.
-This terminal will show all warnings and errors, and any console.log() from our app will appear here.
+4. In the same terminal, run `npx expo start`.
+You may be asked something about using alternate ports, just type `y`.
+Metro Bundler should start, a QR code should appear, and some text should show below.
+Don't close this terminal window as it will be used for all outputs.

-    **- Use your device:** With an iPhone, open the Camera app and follow the QR code.
-With an Android, download _Expo Go_, and follow the instructions there.
-This QR code will allow you to run our app on your device, while using your IDE's terminal to output text.
+5. The easiest way is to run this via Expo Go.
+On an iPhone, open the Camera app and scan the given QR code.
+On an Android, open Expo Go and use the built in QR code scanner.

-    **- iOS simualtor:** Press i

-    **- Android simulator:** Press a

-3. If you launch via simulator, you may get errors saying you are missing packages.
-For example, you may be missing the _react-native-reanimated_ package.
-To install this package, a quick Google search shows the command to be: `npm install react-native-reanimated`.
-This tends to be the case for most missing packages.

-4. After successful install of all packages, the app should launch onto its Home Screen.
+6. Happy booking!

 ## Credits (Group 20)
 1. Vito Wong